Duration |

 Learning Objectives 3.10

-• To be able to approach treatment in ways that supports the patient to develop self-management skills
+- To be able to approach treatment in ways that support the patient to develop self-management skills

 4. Adapting Treatment for Paediatrics and Young People